 ATS distribution across Fortune 500 companies

-In 2023, Workday is by far the most widely used ATS among Fortune 500 companies.
-Over 38 percent of the companies on the list use Workday for talent acquisition.
-SuccessFactors is growing in popularity and now has a 15.1 percent usage rate.
+In 2024, Workday is still the most widely used ATS by far among Fortune 500 companies.
+Over 37 percent of the companies on the list use Workday for talent acquisition.
+SuccessFactors is still widely used and now has a 13.4 percent usage rate.

-There are a myriad of other ATS out there, but those two ATS are used by a combined 53.6 percent of Fortune 500 companies.
+There are a myriad of other growing ATS out there, but Workday and SuccessFactors dominate and are used by a combined 50.5 percent of Fortune 500 companies.

 General ATS distribution